SymfonyCasts/design-patterns/sfcasts/factory.md

 when you need to create *families* of products.

 *Fourth* is the *concrete factory* that implements the factory interface if we have one.
-This class is responsible for creating products.
+This class knows everything about creating products.

 And lastly, we have the *client*, which uses a factory to create *product objects*.
 This class only knows how to *use* products, but not how they're *created*, *or* what